Good stats on carbon saving

 We supply you through the National Grid, which is like a dirty pond of electricity.
 When you switch to us, we match all the electricity you use over a year with electricity sourced purely from renewables.
 It’s like pouring fresh water into that pond.
 Slowly but surely we’ll clean things up.

 What’s the impact on climate change?
-Well, the energy you use at home accounts for around half of your personal carbon footprint.
+Well, the energy you use at home is a key contributor to your personal carbon footprint.

-This is approximately 1 tonne of CO2 from electricity and 1 tonne of CO2 from gas, per year.
-The other half of your personal carbon footprint comes from transport, which accounts for around 2 tonnes of CO2 per year.
-This means that by switching to Good Energy’s 100% renewable electricity and carbon neutral gas you are reducing your carbon footprint from your energy at home to 0, effectively cutting it in half.
+Another element of your personal carbon footprint comes from transport, which accounts for around 2 tonnes of CO2 per year.
+This means that by switching to Good Energy’s 100% renewable electricity and carbon neutral gas you are reducing the carbon footprint contribution your home would otherwise be making.

 The carbon footprint of a piece of paper